nhanluongoe/finbud/README.md

 _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._

-1. Get a free API Key at [https://example.com](https://example.com)
-2. Clone the repo
+1. Clone the repo
    ```sh
    git clone https://github.com/nhanluongoe/finbud.git
    ```
-3. Install NPM packages
+2. Install NPM packages
    ```sh
    yarn install
    ```
-4. Create and enter your Supabse Keys in `.env`
+3. Create and enter your Supabse Keys in `.env`

    ```sh
     touch .env